The Child Maintenance Service can ask you to:

-- give information to the Child Maintenance Service or CSA, if you’re asked to
+- give information to the Child Maintenance Service if you’re asked to

-- send payments as soon as possible, but no later than the 19th day of the month following the month you made the deduction
+- send payments as soon as possible, to arrive no later than the 19th day of the month following the month you made the deduction

-- tell the Child Maintenance Service or CSA immediately if there are any problems with taking payments from a paying parent’s earnings
+- tell the Child Maintenance Service immediately if there are any problems with taking payments from a paying parent’s earnings

-- make regular payments - if you don’t send payments and don’t explain why, you could be taken to court
+- make regular payments - if you do not send payments and do not explain why, you could be taken to court

-The paying parent is the parent who doesn’t have main day-to-day care of the child.
+The paying parent is the parent who does not have main day-to-day care of the child.

 - an employee leaves your business

-- you’re asked to set up a deduction from earnings order (DEO) for someone who doesn’t work for you
+- you’re asked to set up a deduction from earnings order (DEO) for someone who does not work for you

 Find out about call charges